 When to use it: if the subject business is generic and the market has a large amount of accurate comparables data available to use.
 Additionally, it helps to answer the question of ‘does this make sense?’ if there is a different valuation or price to compare it to.

 Now we can look at a simple example of how the market/comparables approach to business valuation can be used.
 Sarah is the business owner of an auto repair service center.
 The business has been open and operating for the past 10 years.
 It is performing well, with modest profitability and growth prospects.
 However, Sarah has decided that she would like to sell the business and retire.

 A potential business buyer named Carlos has found the listing for Sarah’s business and would like to calculate a fair valuation for the business.
-As auto repair service centers are quite a common business, and Carlos/his business broker have access to recent small business The total amount in dollars made in the business before expenses are deducted.
-See also Gross Revenue…. transactions for the specific industry, they decide to calculate the valuation using the market/comparables method.
+As auto repair service centers are quite a common business, and Carlos/his business broker have access to recent small business sales transactions for the specific industry, they decide to calculate the valuation using the market/comparables method.

 In order to calculate the valuation using this methodology, they will follow the below steps: